MiguelGP-13/Projects-RAG/README.md

 # Projects-RAG
-Created a RAG using 2 options:
+Created a RAG using 3 free options:
+- HuggingFace (LLM online, embeddings local) with higher limit.
+Recommended
-- Mistral (online)
+- Mistral (full online), low limit
 - Ollama (local)
 It uses a python backend with an html/js/css frontend to interact with it.